shaik1002/biggitlabbomb/doc/ci/docker/using_docker_build.md

 #### Use the Kubernetes executor with Docker-in-Docker

-You can use the [Kubernetes executor](https://docs.gitlab.com/runner/executors/kubernetes/index.html) to run jobs in a Docker container.
+You can use the [Kubernetes executor](https://docs.gitlab.com/runner/executors/kubernetes.html) to run jobs in a Docker container.

 ##### Docker-in-Docker with TLS enabled in Kubernetes

+> - [Introduced](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/106) in GitLab Runner Helm Chart 0.23.0.

 To use Docker-in-Docker with TLS enabled in Kubernetes: